Albert0i/Redis-Stack-Tutorial/docdb.md

 ### Thinking in Redis<br />───The way to document database

 「No kidding!
-There is no such thing as [SQL injection](https://www.w3schools.com/sql/sql_injection.asp) whatsoever if you do not use SQL at all...」
+There is no such thing as [SQL injection](https://www.w3schools.com/sql/sql_injection.asp) whatsoever if you opt not SQL at all...」

 「Not a database as yet more than a database...」